 This small fingerprint snowman is super cute and easy to make.
 Once it is dry go ahead and paint a snowman on it along with a winter wonderland.

-Candy Cane Crafts
+Candy Cane Crafts for Christmas

 138. Easy Pipe Cleaner Candy Canes